The Sutter Brothers

 Programs include:

 • Nordic Accordion combines humorous and thoughtful readings from Bart Sutter along with lively Scandinavian tunes from Ross Sutter and Art Bjorngield.
-You can view a performance of this show in the video below.
+View a performance of this show in the video below.

 • Sons and Daughters of the Northern Lights explores the experience of Scandinavian immigrants and their descendants.
 The show is specially designed to evoke memories and provoke curiosity about regional history ethnic culture, and the presence of the past in our contemporary lives.